sarl/sarl-jekyll-website/docs/official/reference/Event.md

 Events in SARL will carry data that is unmodifiable when an attribute is defined using the `val` keyword.

-> **_Important Note:_** The `val` keyword has the same semantics as the `final` modifier in
-> the Java language.
+<p markdown="1"><span class="label label-warning">Important Note</span> The `val` keyword has the same semantics as the `final` modifier in the Java language.
 It means that an element defined with `val` can be initialized only once.
-It
-> also means that the element is read-only.
-> But if the element is a reference to an object, then the referenced object
-> is not read-only (only the initial reference is).
+It also means that the element is read-only.
+But if the element is a reference to an object, then the referenced object is not read-only (only the initial reference is).</p>

 Because the `val` keyword defines a single-initialization variable, there should be a way to specify the initial value.